hzoo/hopeinsource.com/season-3/limits.md

 [01:29] **Michael**: My default here is to kind of think about these things through a kind of virtue ethic lens.
 We're kind of asking the question constantly, right?
 Not as is this one thing right or wrong necessarily, although that's an important question to ask, but what kind of person am I becoming?
 What kind of habits am I inculcating?
 What will those habits make of me in the long run?

+> "(I don't know that I've made my assumptions on these matters explicit in writing anywhere, but much of what I do write about technology tends to draw on the tradition of virtue ethics.
+The idea is simple: we are always becoming who we will be and that becoming is correlated to our practices and the technologies or material realities that sustain them.)" - [Michael](https://tinyletter.com/lmsacasas/letters/the-convivial-society-no-15-fortnite-and-the-good-life)

 [01:49] **Michael**: And then we're also sort of asking, not just am I avoiding bad things, but am I pursuing good things, virtuous things.
 So that's a frame that doesn't offer a simplistic answer.
 You don't just sort of insert Fortnite into that and come out with a yes, play it; no, don't play it, kind of response, right.

+[02:07] **Michael**: But I think it helps fill out.. give more thickness to the moral reflection that might be involved, right.
+So it complicates it and highlights some ways about thinking about the problem, which are not, you know, again, easily reducible to a set of rules: just play for 20 minutes a day and you'll be okay.

 > "..with regards to both gaming and other forms of technology, I'm chiefly struck by the limited scope of our moral reasoning.
 As with so many discussions about the moral or ethical status of technology, we are focused on questions of harm Indeed, we might even say that we are focused on questions of measurable harm.
-In this way, debates of this sort already play out on ground circumscribed by a certain technocratic vision." - [Michael](https://tinyletter.com/lmsacasas/letters/the-convivial-society-no-15-fortnite-and-the-good-life)
+In this way, debates of this sort already play out on ground circumscribed by a certain technocratic vision."

-[02:07] **Michael**: But I think it helps fill out.. give more thickness to the moral reflection that might be involved, right.
-So it complicates it and highlights some ways about thinking about the problem, which are not, you know, again, easily reducible to a set of rules: just play for 20 minutes a day and you'll be okay.

 #### Social Gaming